I’VE ALWAYS HAD to CONTROL –

 QUOTE: “Wealth is not about having a lot of money.
 It’s about having a lot of options”. ~ Chris Rock

-To IMPROVE Self-control (S-C), especially in difficult situations, having as much info about the PPT involved is relevant & important.
+To IMPROVE Self-control (S-C), especially in difficult situations, it’s relevant & important & to have as much info about the PPT involved.

-But when trying to understand or decide what to or not to do/say – First – step back & do a quick mental OVER-VIEW :
+So when trying to understand or decide what to or not to do/say –

-• Look at how your actions fit into an overall framework, as being part of a larger plan or purpose in your life, NOT just a specific instance or action.
+b.
+Look at how your actions fit into the overall framework, as being part of a larger plan or purpose in your life, NOT just a specific instance or action.
 Don’t just stare at a detail in front of you (“But he said…., they ignored me…..), getting lost in something that bothers you or that may be out-of-place.

-• One instance of an issue or topic is not its purpose or definition, so using it to define a concept is faulty thinking (a CD),
+• One instance of an issue or topic does not give enough info about its purpose or definition, so using it to ‘carve it in stone’ is faulty thinking (a CD),

 ➼ AND only focusing on a specific example or instance prevents us from being able to apply the concept to a wide variety of life situations.
 This limits our ability to understand what causes our actions, & so to be in charge of them.